Complete Guide to an Online Personal Training Degree

 Students who are working toward a career in personal training take courses that further develop their understanding of the body.
 Anatomy and other natural sciences, exercise physiology, and biomechanics are typical course subjects.
 Students can also begin to specialize their training even at this early stage.
 Those interested in working with the obese, for instance, would take classes in disease management as well as exercise technique.
 Youth fitness, senior fitness, and injury prevention are other potential class options.

-Comprehensive List of Online Colleges & Universities for a Degree in Personal Training
+Comprehensive List of Online Colleges & Universities for a Personal Training Degree

 Personal training associate degrees are two-year programs typically available through community colleges, technical schools, and career colleges.
 Students take 20 to 30 didactic and practical courses over two years.
 Program applicants need a GED or high school diploma; CPR certification may also be required.